pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 original or primary authors, current maintainers, or owners of the package.

-The "maintainers" field is similar to "authors" in that its exact meaning is open to interpretation.
+The "maintainers" key is similar to "authors" in that its exact meaning is open to interpretation.

-These fields accept an array of tables with 2 keys: ``name`` and ``email``.
+These keys accept an array of tables with 2 keys: ``name`` and ``email``.
 Both values must be strings.
 The ``name`` value MUST be a valid email name (i.e. whatever can be put as a name, before an email, in :rfc:`822`) and not contain commas.
 The ``email`` value MUST be a